Wi-Fi Meets ML: A Survey on Improving IEEE 802.11 Performance with Machine Learning

-Morshedi and Noll~\cite{morshedi2021estimating} propose a novel ML-based approach for estimating the perceived \ac{QoS} of video streaming using only 802.11-specific network performance parameters collected from \ac{AP}.
-The study produced datasets comprising 802.11n/ac/ax specific network performance parameters in the form of mean opinion scores.
-Then, the datasets were used to train multiple ML algorithms and achieved a 93-99\% accuracy estimating the perceived QoS classes.
-The authors selected the \ac{LMT} as the most suitable algorithm to estimate the perceived QoS of video streaming in terms of accuracy, interpretability and computational cost criteria.
-Note that the generated ML model can be transferred to the WiFi \ac{AP} as a lightweight script to continuously monitor the such QoS.
+Morshedi and Noll propose a novel ML-based approach for estimating the perceived \ac{QoS} of video streaming~\cite{morshedi2021estimating} and video conferencing~\cite{morshedi2021conferencing} using only 801.11-specific network performance parameters collected from \ac{AP}.
+The studies use datasets comprising 802.11n/ac/ax specific network performance parameters in the form of mean opinion scores.
+These datasets train multiple ML algorithms, i.e., \ac{LMT}, \ac{REPT}, \ac{NBT}, \ac{MLP}, and achieve a 93-99\% accuracy of estimating the perceived QoS classes. \ac{LMT} and \ac{REPT} are the most suitable algorithms to estimate the perceived QoS of video streaming and conferencing, respectively, in terms of accuracy, interpretability, and computational cost criteria.
+Additionally, the generated ML model can be transferred to an \ac{AP} as a lightweight script to continuously monitor QoS.